AP24110010657/TaskManagementApplication/README.md

 # ✦ Taskflow — AI-Powered Task Manager

 A full-stack task management web application built with vanilla HTML, CSS, and JavaScript, featuring user authentication, CRUD operations, real-time UI updates, and an integrated Claude AI assistant.

+ Download the folder,open in VS code and run with live server.
 ---

 ## 🚀 Features